Zulaxy/assignment-with-forms-and-testing/README.md

-This project was built on React and tailwindcss
+This project was built on React, TailwindCSS and Firebase.

 To start it, download the code, cd into the folder and npm install the dependencies.